With you every step of the way.

 This may be a very emotional moment.
 It may be possible to have some special music played at this point.
 The minister will say a blessing and music may be played as the mourners leave the venue.

-If you would like to know more about how St Margaret’s can support you at this time of need, please contact the church office and we would be more than happy to come and meet with you.
+If you would like to know more about how St Margaret’s can support you at this time of need, please fill out the form below or contact the church office and we would be more than happy to come and meet with you.
 For more information about Church of England funerals please visit this website which has been set up to provide you with all the up-to-date information.